winemug/omnipy/README.md

 - Overall connection stability improvements in all areas: Pod, Rileylink and omnipy
 - An easier way to set up omnipy with raspberry pi and Android APS on your phone

 *Watch out on this page for release announcement and links.
-For questions, updates and support join us in the [omnicore-pdm slack via this invite link](https://join.slack.com/t/omnicore-pdm/shared_invite/enQtNTY0ODcyOTA0ODcwLTNiMDc2OTE5MDk4Yjk0MDZlNDY1MmViMDkyZGYxZmQ2NWIwNDVhMmM0NTM1ZTM4MDdlYjFjNjBmZTRlYzllMmY).
+For questions, updates and support join us in the omnicore-pdm slack via [this (updated) invite link](https://join.slack.com/t/omnicore-pdm/shared_invite/enQtNTk2MzYxOTAwNDUyLWNkZTBlYjk0ZWU1YTA1ZjA4OGVlOWQ3YWZkNmNkNzk0YjdhMWM0NmQ3ZTRiM2I3ZDVkNGYyYWJiYTM5Yjc2YjM).

 **March 17th - omnipy v1.2 released**